- April 2, 2023

 How to Make Trout Amandine

-To get started with our Trout Amandine recipe, you first need to roast the almonds on a cookie sheet at 350 degrees until just lightly toasted.
-Do not burn!
+To get started with my Trout Amandine recipe, you first need to roast the almonds on a cookie sheet at 350 degrees until just lightly toasted.
+Do not burn them!

 Next, pat the trout fillets dry.
 Dredge lightly in seasoned flour.

-Melt a few tbs. of butter and oil in a skillet over high heat.
+Melt a few tablespoons of butter and oil in a skillet over high heat.
 When it is hot enough to make a sprinkle of flour sizzle, lay the fish in the skillet.
 Brown on both sides.
 Then, reduce heat and cook the fish until just under 145 degrees (the fish will keep cooking).
-Set the fish aside on a platter.
+Set the trout aside on a platter.

 Last, pour the sauce over the fish and serve!